whizzml/examples/readme.md

 ## Examples

-- `remove-anomailes` Using Flatline and an anomaly detector, remove from an input dataset its anomalous rows.
+- `remove-anomalies` Using Flatline and an anomaly detector, remove from an input dataset its anomalous rows.
 - `find-neighbors`  Using cluster distances as a metric, find instances in a dataset close to a given row.